luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 .. note::

-  If you are running other OS than Ubuntu, or you think something may went wrong, we have a detailed OS-specific installation guides
+  If you are running other OS than Ubuntu, or you think something has gone wrong, we have detailed OS-specific installation guides
   `here <https://docs.luxonis.com/projects/api/en/latest/install/#supported-platforms>`__, together with discord support channels where you can chat with us live if you have any issues or questions.

 Download demo script
 ####################

-Our goal is to make engineering efficiency higher with DepthAI, and a part of this effort is to allow you to check what DepthAI is capable of as easy and fast as possible - what why we created a demo script, that is an all-in-one script that allows you to check various features of DepthAI using just a command line arguments - no coding required.
+Our goal is to make engineering efficiency higher with DepthAI.
+As a part of this effort, we created an all-in-one script that allows you to check DepthAI features using command line arguments - no coding required!

 To download the demo script, you can either use :code:`git` or directly downloading a zip file